1414C/sqac/README.md

 ```

 ## Connection Strings
-sqac presently supports MSSQL, MySql, PostgreSQL, Sqlite3 and the SAP Hana database.
+sqac presently supports MSSQL, MySQL, PostgreSQL, Sqlite3 and the SAP Hana database.
 You will
 need to know the db user-name / password, as well as the address:port and name of the database.

 ### MSSQL Connection String